SSWConsulting/SSW.Rules.Content/rules/do-you-know-to-duplicate-email-content-in-a-calendar-appointment/rule.md

 <!--endintro-->

 ::: info
-**Warning:** With calendar appointments, there’s also the risk that people will accept the appointment without reading the content – people don’t do this with email.
-So if you are initiating an appointment that has a task in it, where you would like a ‘done’... then **duplicate the content of the appointment into an email**.
+**Warning:** With calendar appointments, there is a risk of people accepting the appointment without reading the content – it doesn't happen with emails.
+If you are initiating an appointment that has a task in it (when you expect a ‘done’) then **duplicate the content of the appointment into an email**.
 :::

 ::: email-template